AtelierNum/templates/HTML-CSS-JS/machine_learning_CNN/README.md

 The rest of the code is self-explanatory and commented.

-To modify the structure of the neural networks, I invite you to watch the videos of [The Coding Train](https://www.youtube.com/watch?v=qPKsVAI_W6M&t=79s&ab_channel=TheCodingTrain) and to experiment.
+To modify the structure of the neural networks, I invite you to watch the videos of [The Coding Train](https://www.youtube.com/watch?v=qPKsVAI_W6M&t=79s&ab_channel=TheCodingTrain) and experiment.